 For years we produced a special catalog for our exhibit at the Maryland Renaissance Festival, and the games had descriptions in Shakespearean verse.
 We won a Festival award for this unique piece of literature.
-Here are the verses Kate wrote for the Lewis Carroll's Chess Wordgame and Game of Solomon:
+Here are the verses Kate wrote for the Lewis Carroll's Chess Wordgame and Game of Solomon created by Martin Gardner and made by Kadon under exclusive license: